on November 13, 2019 (last modified on January 20, 2022) • 22 minute read

 Levi Olmstead of LeviOlmstead.com focused on the problems customers’ may experience in daily life, as a way to gain good positioning as a solution.
 Olmstead asks, “‘What is causing you the most friction/problems at your business in general?”
 As Olmstead explains, “This helps you identify new TOFU content types to attract your target audience.”

 Olmstead also explores areas of their service that may cause friction.
 “What is causing you the most friction/problems with our tool/service.”
 Olmstead says that this approach, “helps you build a knowledge base of questions your users have and reduce friction in the flywheel, and creates happy customers when you solve problems.”
+Use this help documentation dashboard to learn about the needs and expectations of your customers and how to adequately cater to them.

 The power of asking customers to “give it to me straight” is evident, according to Michiel Koers of Topic.
 In asking customers what they found irritating about working with Topic, “you show that you aren’t afraid of getting honest feedback.
 It takes some guts to ask this!
 In my experience,” says Koers, “customers value this and give some good and unexpected points you can get better at.”